SINTEF/Muscade.jl/docs/src/Modelling.md

 [`setdof!`](@ref) can be used to set the value of specific dofs for more specific initial conditions.

 `Muscade` does not provide a mesher.
 There are some general purposes meshers with Julia API, which outputs could be used to generate calls to [`addnode!`](@ref) and [`addelement!`](@ref).

+Note that two `function`s, `load` and `res` are defined in the script, and then passed as argument to element constructors.
+In the script it is *recommended* (but not compulsory) to annotate the function definition with the macro[`@once`](@ref).
+The first argument must be a unique variable name.
+The second argument is the function definition.
+The macro prevents the function to be re-parsed if unchanged, which in turn prevents unnecessary recompilations of Muscade when the script is runned multiple times in a session.

 The model - either finitialized or under construction, can be examined using [`describe`](@ref) and [`getndof`](@ref).